Toandz1125/A-Vietnamese-gTTScombineWikipedia-Chatbot/README.md

 - **Speech Recognition**: The chatbot can recognize Vietnamese speech and convert it into text.
 - **Text-to-Speech**: It uses gTTS to convert text into Vietnamese speech.
 - **Interaction with Wikipedia**: The chatbot can search for and provide information from Wikipedia based on user questions.
--**Time Information**: The chatbot can provide information about the current date and time.
+- **Time Information**: The chatbot can provide information about the current date and time.
 - **Natural Responses**: The chatbot can answer common questions and interact with users in a natural manner.

 ## How to Use
 1. **Set Up the Environment**: Ensure that you have Python 3.x installed on your computer.
 2. **Install Required Libraries**: Use pip to install the necessary libraries: